Stellantis/api-standards/api-style-guide.md

 ### Selecting

 Selecting fields allows consumers to only fetch data they need within a resource.
 This mechanism is really useful when dealing with bad internet connection.
 To select fields simply specify them in the URI.
-Selecting MUST be done using `GET` requests.

 **Example** : `GET /customers?fields=id,address(city)` only fetch `id` and `address` with `city` only of customer `456` :